ivangfr/springboot-graphql-databases/README.md

 ### Start Applications as Docker containers

-In a terminal and inside `springboot-graphql-databases` root folder, run following script
+In a terminal and inside `springboot-graphql-databases` root folder, run following script:
 ```
 ./start-apps.sh
 ```